graduta/webui-workshop/README.md

 # Build a project with WebUI - Framework

 ## 0. Intro
-The AliceO2 user applications are built as web projects based on a common UI Framework [@aliceo2/web-ui](https://www.npmjs.com/package/@aliceo2/web-ui).
+The AliceO2 user applications are built as web projects based on a common UI Framework [@aliceo2/web-ui](https://www.npmjs.com/package/@aliceo2/web-ui) which provides functionality for both front-end and back-end.

 All applications are built as SPAs (Single Page Applications).

 A single-page application is a web application or website that interacts with the web browser by dynamically rewriting the current web page with new data from the web server.
 In order to do that, it was decided to make use of MithrilJS and its capabilities of building virtual nodes.
 [MVC](https://github.com/AliceO2Group/WebUi/blob/dev/Framework/docs/guide/template-engine.md)

 * Examples on how to build [Components](https://github.com/AliceO2Group/WebUi/blob/dev/Framework/docs/guide/components.md).
 * [Scaling your application](https://github.com/AliceO2Group/WebUi/blob/dev/Framework/docs/guide/scale-app.md)